All Episodes

 I think it does much more harm than any good that it does.

-But I also think I'm in an increasing minority that looks at it that way, in terms of the entire population of the country, not generational, but just adding them all together.
+But I also think I'm in an increasing minority that looks at it that way in terms of the entire population of the country, not generation.

-I think it's an absolute disaster.
+I think it's an absolute disaster, fiscally alone.

-Fiscally alone, this is utter irresponsibility.
+This is utter irresponsibility.

-We've got people, we we've got a federal government that gets away with things that no one in the private sector would be allowed to stay out of jail for a week doing.
+We've got people, we've got a federal government that gets away with things that no one in the private sector would be allowed to stay out of jail for a week doing.

-And I've got no problem saying any of it, but boy, a lot of people, even if they think what I think are not going to dare say this, they're too afraid of what might happen to them by the authorities.
+And I've got no problem saying any of it, but a lot of people, even if they think what I think, are not going to dare say this.

 They would retreat into their bathrooms to have real conversations with each other because they figured the bathroom wasn't bugged.

-That the least chance of being overheard was either outside or in the bathroom.
+The least chance of being overheard was either outside or in the bathroom.

-People whispering or don't want other people to overhear what they're saying because they're afraid of what reaction it's going to get.
+I can't tell you the number of places I were, people whispering to me about things, and I can't hear people whispering or don't want other people to overhear what they're saying because they're afraid of what reaction it's going to get.

 We don't want to live the way that our parents and grandparents live.